-Not everyone is thrilled that North Korea’s new leader is none other than Kim Jong-Eun, who is reported to be all of 28.
-Case in point: His oldest brother, Kim Jong-Nam.
-Jong-Nam is quoted extensively in a recent book, candidly criticizing what he sees as shortcomings in his younger brother’s governing and leadership abilities.
+Not everyone appears thrilled that North Korea’s new beloved leader is second-son Kim Jong-un, reported to be all of 28 years old.
+Case in point: His elder brother, Kim Jong-Nam.
+Jong-Nam is quoted extensively in a new book, “My Father: Kim Jong-Il, and Me,” candidly criticizing what he sees as the shortcomings of his brother’s governing and leadership potential.

 For starters, Jong-Nam reports a true shocker in the book: His father, he claims, was opposed to any kind of third-generation hereditary succession, worrying that “anyone with common sense will see that a transfer of power to the third generation can’t be done.”
-Next, Jong-Nam flatly predicts that the youthful Jong-Eun won’t be running things for long: The existing power elite will take over and Jong-Eun will morph into no more than a symbolic figure.
+Next, Jong-Nam flatly predicts that the youthful Jong-Un won’t be running things for long: The existing power elite will take over and Jong-Un will morph into no more than a symbolic figure.

-Written by Tokyo-based journalist Yoji Gomi, the book “My Father: Kim Jong-Il, and Me,” is a book based on more than 150 email exchanges and seven hours of interviews with Jong-Nam since they first met in 2004.
+Written by Tokyo-based journalist Yoji Gomi, “My Father” is based on more than 150 email exchanges and seven hours of interviews with Jong-Nam since the two first met in 2004.
 One email from the obviously upset North Korean to the Japanese journalist predicts economic collapse for his homeland unless urgent reform is undertaken.